jonnonz1/nz-statute-book/acts/public/2000/new-zealand-public-health-and-disability-act-2000.md

   (a) the item may be discussed at the meeting if—
     (i) the item is a minor matter relating to the general business of the board; and (ii) the presiding member explains at the beginning of the meeting, at a time when it is open to the public, that the item will be discussed at the meeting; but
-  (b) No resolution, decision, or recommendation may be made in respect of the item except to refer the item to a later meeting of the board for further discussion.
+  (b) no resolution, decision, or recommendation may be made in respect of the item except to refer the item to a later meeting of the board for further discussion.

 ### 29 Voting
 (1) All questions arising at any meeting of a board must be decided by a majority of the votes cast by the members present.